Important Things to Remember

 3. To qualify for institutional aid, students must enroll on a full-time basis each semester.
 A student is enrolled on a full-time basis when s/he enrolls in at least 12 credit hours of non-remedial coursework each semester.
 Students enrolled in a remaining period of study that is shorter than a full academic year may receive institutional aid at a prorated amount for part-time attendance.

-4. To qualify for state aid, student must enroll on a full-time basis each year.
+4. To qualify for state aid, students must enroll on a full-time basis each year.
 For state aid purposes, a student is enrolled on a full-time basis when s/he enrolls in at least 12 credit hours of non-remedial, degree applicable coursework each semester.

-5. Students and parent(s) are primarily responsible for financing a student’s educational costs.
+5. Students and their families are primarily responsible for financing a student’s educational costs.
 Newberry College’s financial aid programs are designed to supplement a family’s own resources, not pay for the entire cost of attending.
 For programs that are need-based, a student’s level of need is determined using standard federal methodology.

 6. Financial aid award amounts are subject to change depending upon funding levels and student eligibility criteria.
 Receiving a funding type one year does not necessarily indicate that you will receive it in subsequent years.